-Hilary E. Ackermann: Ackermann brings extensive experience assessing credit for major banking institutions, covering a variety of industries including the power generation, electrical utilities, and natural resources sectors, as well as in depth coverage of commodities trading including, oil, natural gas, and power as a risk manager.
+Hilary E. Ackermann, chair of the risk committee: Ackermann brings extensive experience assessing credit for major banking institutions, covering a variety of industries including the power generation, electrical utilities, and natural resources sectors, as well as in depth coverage of commodities trading including, oil, natural gas, and power as a risk manager.
 Previously, Ackermann served on the board of Dynegy and, prior to that, was chief risk officer with Goldman Sachs Bank USA.
 Ackermann served as managing director, credit department of Goldman, Sachs & Co., as VP, credit department, and as an associate in the credit department.
 Prior to joining Goldman, Sachs, Ackermann served as assistant department head of Swiss Bank Corporation.

 Paul M. Barbas: Paul M. Barbas brings extensive utility, management, and oversight experience, having served in executive management positions with various utility and other companies.
 Barbas most recently served on the board of directors of Dynegy.
 Previously, he was president and CEO of DPL Inc. and its principal subsidiary, The Dayton Power and Light Company (DP&L), and he also served on the board of directors of DPL Inc. and DP&L. He previously served as executive vice president and COO of Chesapeake Utilities Corporation, a diversified utility company engaged in natural gas distribution, transmission, and marketing, propane gas distribution and wholesale marketing, and other related services, and he was executive vice president of Allegheny Power.
 Barbas also serves on the public board of Pepco Holdings, Inc.